How to Book Sun Moon Lake to Alishan Bus Tickets Online

 • Alishan bus stop location: Alishan Bus Station here

 • The bus also passes Yushan National Park (stop name: Shangdongpu) 30 minutes before reaching Alishan.
+This is the only way to reach Yushan by bus.

 • For kids, if they want a seat, they need to pay the same price as adults.
 If your child is under 6 and you don’t mind to hold them or share your seat with them the whole way, they don’t need to pay.